adrianphilo/fdax-turnpoints/charts/readme.md

-in this directory and subdirectories the graphical output ist placed
+This directory and subdirectories the graphical output ist placed

 1
 2